Interview with Harold Allen

 TO: And did you, was anyone on the ship, were you afraid that the ship might get attacked by U-boats?

 HA: Well, there was always the fear there but there were things you didn’t talk about.
 You were below decks and you never saw very much.
 And, you know the boat was equipped adequately with life-saving equipment.
 You know, with the floats and everybody was issued with a jacket so that if you got into the sea you could float.
 You know.
-That sort of thing.
+It was that sort of thing.

 TO: Did you ever have life boat drills?